 Technology and the 20th Century

 Sydney Omarr was good friends with fellow astrologer & astronomomer Carl Payne Tobey, (see here for his picture and wedding announcement).
-In Omarr’s autobiography, My world of Astrology,¹ Tobey discusses the key to their choice of house system: it is based on the ecliptic North Pole.
+In Omarr’s autobiography, My world of Astrology,¹ Tobey discusses the key to their choice of house system was based on the ecliptic North Pole.

 So what is the ecliptic North Pole?